bioFAM/mofax/README.md

 ### Training a factor model

-Please see [MOFA+ GitHub repository](https://github.com/bioFAM/MOFA2) for more information on training the factor models with MOFA+.
+Please see the [MOFA+ GitHub repository](https://github.com/bioFAM/MOFA2) for more information on training the factor models with MOFA+.

 ### Loading the model